revbayes/revbayes.github.io/tutorials/fbd/index.md

 The ***Trace*** window in Tracer.
 This window shows a line plot of every sampled value for the extinction rate that was saved to file.
-The lighter shaded portion is the set of samples discarded as “burn-in” and are not used to compute the summary statistics found in the ***Estimates*** window.
+The lighter shaded portion is the set of samples discarded as "burn-in" and are not used to compute the summary statistics found in the ***Estimates*** window.
 {% endfigcaption %}
 {% endfigure %}